PyCav/server/server_setup_guide.md

 	in your ssh client.

-6. We shall now create a new user on the server as running everything as root is generally a bad idea we can do this by typing
+6. You now need to create a new user on the server as remaining logged in as root all of the time is a bad idea.
+You can create a new user using the command below.

 	```bash
 	adduser [username]
 	```

-	into your client and replacing [username] with the name of the user you wish to create.
+	into your client and replacing **[username]** with the name of the user you wish to create.
 	You will then be prompted for various things relating to the new user, follow these on screen instructions.
-7. We must then give this user sudo access which stands for super user do, which allows this new user to execute commands as the root user.
+7. You must now give this new user sudo access which stands for super user do, this allows the new user to execute commands as the root user.
-   We can do this by running
+   You can do this using the command

    ```bash
    usermod -aG sudo [username]
    ```

-   where [username] is replaced by the name of the user that you just created.
+   where **[username]** is replaced by the name of the user that you just created.

-8. To aid security we will now prevent unauthorized computers from logging in to your server.
-To do this we must create an ssh key on your local machine.
+8. To aid security you need to prevent unauthorized computers from logging in to your server.
+To do this you must create an ssh key on your local machine.
    To do this on Mac or Linux open a local terminal and run the command

    ```bash